nmpowell/carbon-intensity-forecast-tracking/README.md

 ![CI forecast error distribution](./charts/national_ci_forecast_error_distribution.png)

 By comparing with the [published numerical bands](./data/artifacts/ci_index_numerical_bands.csv) representing the CI index, we can decide the magnitude of acceptable error.
 For example, [to cross two bands (from low to high)](.data/artifacts/ci_index_numerical_band_error_scales.csv) in 2023 requires an error of at least 81 $gCO_2/kWh$.
-Given the Normal distribution fits the data quite well, the chance of seeing an error this large is (as of this writing) around 0.34%.
+Given the Normal distribution fits the data quite well[^1], the chance of seeing an error this large is (as of this writing) around 0.34%.

 If we check the CI forecast at a given time (via an app or the API directly), and making some assumptions about the independence of the forecasts, the chances of seeing a large enough error to cross two bands (in either direction) is reasonably small.